In this second part of the National Gallery tour, we’ll look inside the new grand atrium linking the Supreme Court and City Hall buildings.

 Even though the Atrium isn’t a gallery, this might be the place I look forward to revisiting when the National Gallery opens later this year.

 Our tour continues into the Supreme Court next.
-Check back soon!Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+Check back soon!Subscribe to dejiki.com or Like my Facebook page for notifications of updates: